SarahReynaud/modelBased_ESI/README.md

-update: 2025/10/15
+Update: 2025/10/15
-Code for model-based EEG source imaging following the work of Fablet et al. with codes in the following github: https://github.com/CIA-Oceanix/4dvarnet-starter
+Code for model-based EEG source imaging, based on the work of Fablet et al. with codes in the following github: https://github.com/CIA-Oceanix/4dvarnet-starter

 # Structure
 - `src`: folder with original source code for 4DVarNet approach